 If a student's performance and/or conduct declines and this may be attributed or related to drug and alcoholic activities, the student will be treated as any other student with a health problem provided the student approaches the College and requests such assistance prior to the student's violation(s) of this policy becoming identified through the testing procedures set forth in this policy.
-The College recognizes drug dependency and/or alcoholism as health problems and it will be of assistance to a student seeking care for such a dependency provided such assistance is sought prior to violation(s) of this policy being detected because of drug and/or alcohol testing administered under the provisions of this policy.
+The College recognizes drug dependency and/or alcoholism as health problems and it will be of assistance to a student seeking care for such a dependency provided such assistance is sought prior to violation(s) of this policy being detected as a result of drug and/or alcohol testing administered under the provisions of this policy.
 Students who have been selected for such testing and who only then request assistance at such time, shall not be exempted from disciplinary action, including dismissal, under the provisions of this policy.

-The College maintains and encourages our ComPsych, which helps students who suffer from substance abuse, chemical dependency, or other personal problems.
+The College maintains and encourages the use of our Employee Assistance Program (EAP) which provides help to students who suffer from substance abuse, chemical dependency, or other personal problems.